flexcompute/tidy3d-faq/_faqs/how-to-debug-ssl-communication-issues.md

   **Expected output:** A `401 Unauthorized` error message.
 This is good news; it means you can reach our API server, and the problem is likely with authentication or SSL certificate verification.

+Note that many networks can block ping messages so this is not a foolproof check.

-## Step 2: Disable SSL Verification (Quick Workaround)
+## Step 3: Disable SSL Verification (Quick Workaround)

-As a temporary solution, you can instruct `tidy3d` to bypass SSL certificate verification.
+**As a temporary solution**, you can instruct `tidy3d` to bypass SSL certificate verification.
 This is not ideal for security but is useful for confirming the source of the problem.

 This is done by setting the `TIDY3D_SSL_VERIFY` environment variable to `false`.